 Nicole Stanbridge and Wendy Welch

-Publication of a group exhibition driven by interpretations of the expression to throw down.
 Using sculpture, video, photography, drawing and public interventions five artists create works that celebrate, or fight for something meaningful, or contribute resources to make something happen.
-They addresses socio-political issues, economic struggles, invoke a call to action or an invitation to play.
 Participating artists: Sonny Assu, Gregory Ball, Megan Dickie, Tyler Hodgins, and Alison MacTaggart.
+OP

 Art Gallery of Greater Victoria (02/2012) 48 pp 20 col. ill.
 8 x 7 in softcover 978-0-88885-366-0 $14.95 Can. $16.95 U.S. (12 €)

 Collected Resonance: Shelly Bahl, Sarindar Dhaliwal, Farheen HaQ

 Three South Asian Canadian women artists gather and create narratives informed by the mythologies and ideologies of their Sikh, Muslim, and Punjabi heritage.
 OP